backplane/conex/ansible/README.md

 > Ansible is an open-source software provisioning, configuration management, and application-deployment tool enabling infrastructure as code.

+The image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/ansible).

 ## Usage

 This is the help text provided by the container's entrypoint: